 Many existing QA systems exploit global information about answer candidates.
 Especially redundancy is the most basic and important information.
-For example, there are previous studies that boost the score for answers that occur multiple times in documents[2, 18].
-The method is known as 'voting method'.
-Web search engines are also utilized for obtaining redundancy information like the number of hits in Web[9].
+For example, there are previous studies that boost the score for answer candidates that occur multiple times in documents[2, 17].
+The method is known as voting method.
+Web search engines are also utilized for obtaining redundancy information like the number of hits of the answer candidates on the Web[10].

 On the other hand, we cannot exploit a voting method directly in our scheme of searching answers, because it quits search after n-best answers are found.
 We therefore introduce an approximation of voting method, called pseudo voting, as follows.
-Our method continues searching for answers untile scores of n different answer candidates are fixed, in case of finding n-best answers.
+Our method continues searching for answers untile scores of n dif-ferent answer candidates are fixed, in case of finding n-best answers.
 The system therefore may find other answer candidates that have same surface expression as one of answer candidates whose score has been already fixed.
-Consequently we can partially use the frequency information of answer candidates whose scores are fixed in the process of search.
-Here, we define the pseudo voting score $S^{v}(AC, L_q)$ for an answer candidate AC as follows:
+Consequently we can partially use the frequency information of answer candidates by recording all of answer candidates whose scores are fixed in the process of search.
+Here, we define the pseudo voting score $S^v(AC, L_q)$ for an answer candidate AC as follows: